lerwine/isolated-package-feeds/NuGetPuller/README.md

 ### Local NuGet Feed Path

-- `LocalFeedPath` - The path of Local NuGet Feed.
+- `DownloadedPackagesFolder` - The path of Local NuGet Feed.
   - The default location of the Local NuGet Feed is a folder named `LocalFeed` in the same subdirectory as the `NuGetPuller.CLI` executable.

 ### Global Packages Folder Path